 Progression will be via the completion of all modules at each level of the programme.
-Students who do not pass all elements of the programme will have the opportunity to exit the programme with an award (see below).
-The classification of the BSc (Honours) award will be based upon the student's performance at Level 5 and Level 6 as defined in the Academic Regulations.
+Students who do not pass all elements of the programme will have the opportunity to exit the programme with a named award (see below).
+The classification of the award will be based upon the student's performance at Level 5 and Level 6 as defined in the Academic Regulations.

-Students are required to complete:
+Students are required to complete

-- 120 credits at Level 4 to exit with a Certificate of Higher Education. - 120 credits at Level 5 (having achieved 120 credits at level 4) to exit with a Diploma of Higher Education.
+- 120 credits at Level 4 to exit with a Certificate of Higher Education in Complementary Therapies for Healthcare. - 120 credits at Level 5 (having achieved 120 credits at Level 4) to exit with a Diploma of Higher Education in Complementary Therapies for Healthcare - 120 credits at Level 6 (having achieved 120 credits at Level 4 and 120 credits at Level 5) to exit with a BSc (Honours) in Complementary Therapies for Healthcare